The Value of Fold Equity – Experiment

 We saw in the flop analysis that fold equity impacts which underpairs prefer to bet.

-We saw in the turn experiment that increasing the strength of villain’s bluffs incentivized us to fold/raise rather than call.
-Decreasing the value of villain’s bluffs incentivized us to fold/call rather than raise.
+We saw in the turn experiment that increasing the strength of Villain’s bluffs incentivized us to fold/raise rather than call.
+Decreasing the value of Villain’s bluffs incentivized us to fold/call rather than raise.

 In summary, you need to consider the value of your opponent’s folding range when deciding to bet.